 Groups of 2 or more students have priority in small group study rooms.
 Use of the group study rooms is limited to two hours per day, per group.
 Individual students will be asked to relocate in favor of group use.

 Computer Use for General Public (non-students)

-Three computers, located directly behind the reference desk on the first floor, are available to the general public (non-students) for 1 hour per day, per person.
+Three computers, located directly behind the Help Desk on the first floor, are available to the general public (non-students) for 2 hours per day, per person.
 There is a 10 cent per page fee for printing.
 All other Library computers are available to Connecticut Community College students, faculty, and staff only.

 Library Hours & Library Closings